 Part time students are expected to complete the coursework requirements within three years.

 Each doctoral student is assigned a faculty adviser to assist in the planning of their educational experience.
 At the appropriate time, a dissertation advisor is selected by the student and in consultation with the Doctoral Program Chair.

 The qualifying examination for doctoral candidates is taken after completion of required coursework.
 The exam is intended to test the student’s ability to critically analyze and integrate knowledge.

 Admission to Candidacy

 Students are admitted to candidacy for the PhD degree after completing all coursework and upon the successful completion of the qualifying examination.
 To be admitted to candidacy, the candidate also must have maintained a grade point average of 3.0.
 The Doctoral Program follows the grading policy and GPA Guidelines of Graduate Studies.

 The dissertation prospectus must be completed and accepted within two calendar years after the student has been admitted to candidacy, and the dissertation must be completed and accepted within five calendar years after admission to candidacy.
-It is to the student’s advantage to make steady progress in his or her research and aim for early completion of the dissertation.
+It is to the student’s advantage to make steady progress in their research and aim for early completion of the dissertation.